-Power saw with no-melt plastic cutting blades, utility knife, chalk line, chalk, pencil, T-square, tape measure, spacers, broom, hand saw, or jamb saw, eye protection, work gloves.
+- Power saw with no-melt plastic cutting blades Utility knife Chalk & chalk line Pencil T-square Tape measure - Spacers Broom Hand saw or jamb saw Eye protection - Work gloves

-It is possible to cut the plank by scoring it with a sharp knife, then snap it in two.
-Practice this technique before you use it.
+It is possible to cut the plank by scoring it with a sharp knife, then snapping it in two.
+Practice this technique before you using it.